Skip to content ↓

 In our whole class guided reading sessions, we will read a range of fiction and non-fiction texts.
 We will focus on a different type of question in each session, including retrieval, vocabulary, inference and deduction.
 We will have a big focus on using evidence from the text to support our answers.

-At the end of each day, we will spend 10 minutes reading for pleasure.
+Each day we will spend 10 minutes reading for pleasure.
 This will vary each day but will include quiet reading, sharing book reviews and teacher-led reading.

 Maths